-Although no lens material is “scratch-proof,” it’s important to protect your new lenses with a scratch-resistant treatment.
-Lenses should be treated on the front and backside with a clear, hard coating show increased resistance to scratching.
+Although no lens material is “scratch-proof,” it’s important to protect your new lenses with a scratch resistant treatment.
+Lenses that are treated on the front and backside with a clear, hard coating show increased resistance to scratching.
 A two-sided scratch resistant treatment is the best choice for optimal scratch resistant protection.
 Watch the video below and be sure to ask us about adding scratch protection to your lenses!

-Lenses with the best scratch protection are treated on the front and backside with a clear, hard coating to be scratch resistant.
+Lenses with the best scratch protection are treated on the front and backside with a clear, hard, scratch-resistant coating.
 This can minimize the damage to your lenses if you accidentally drop them, or clean them with the wrong type of material.

 When eyeglass lenses are scratched, they become less clear and are more likely to cause eye fatigue.
 Scratches also make it harder for others to see your eyes from the front, and may even begin to bother the wearer if scratches are noticeable.
 There are some treatments that can help your lenses resist scratching and have a longer life.

 Some lens materials like polycarbonate and trivex have built-in scratch resistance.
-However, it’s important to know that not all scratch resistant treatments offer equal protection.
-Since most lens treatments optional, be sure to ask our staff at Designer Eyes for a two-sided scratch resistant treatment that offers the best protection for your new eyewear investment.
+However, it’s important to know that not all scratch-resistant treatments offer equal protection.
+Since most lens treatments are optional, be sure to ask our staff at Designer Eyes for a two-sided scratch-resistant treatment that offers the best protection for your new eyewear investment.